Why Did My Car Insurance Rate Go Up?

 2. You’re getting hit by the same industry-wide cost increases affecting millions of drivers.

 What’s driving these increases?
-Expensive high-tech car parts that cost a fortune to repair, record-breaking weather events totaling more cars than ever before, and other macro-economic trends.
+Expensive high-tech car parts that cost more to repair, record-breaking weather events totaling more cars than ever, and broader economic trends that affect everyone.

-Here’s the breakdown of exactly why your rate went up and what you can actually do about it.
+Here’s exactly why your rate went up, and what you can actually do about it.

 TL;DR